It seems that North Texas and surrounding areas have become the center of foundation repair scams for the entire country.

 ANOTHER FACT: The number one foundation repair scam or fraud is just plain misinformation!

-Due to the pier salesmen lies many people believe believe most foundation failures are the result of droughts after construction.
+Due to the pier salesmen lies many people believe most foundation failures are the result of droughts after construction.
 This is basically not true!
 Droughts before and during construction can be the beginning of a chain of events that lead to foundation movement and damage but is not usually the trigger.

 The trigger comes when the soil shrinks before or during construction, then after the foundation is poured the rains come and soils swell, triggering foundation movement and causing damage to sheet rock, door and window frames, brick siding, hard floor covering and other elements of the structure.